CS-SI/Orekit/src/site/markdown/tutorial/integration-in-Jython.md

 This example is based on the VisiblityCheck.java, translated into Jython.
 It includes an example of subclassing of a Java object into a jython object.

-    /* Copyright 2002-2010 CS Communication & Syst�mes
+    /* Copyright 2002-2014 CS Systèmes d'Information
-     * Licensed to CS Communication & Syst�mes (CS) under one or more
+     * Licensed to CS Systèmes d'Information (CS) under one or more
      * contributor license agreements.
 See the NOTICE file distributed with
      * this work for additional information regarding copyright ownership.
      * CS licenses this file to You under the Apache License, Version 2.0